WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 as a special request.
 The query string for the request contains additional information about the attribution trigger:
 - `data`: optional data to identify the triggering event
 - `priority`: optional signed 64-bit integer representing the priority of this trigger compared to other triggers for the same source.
-- `dedup-key`: optional signed 64 bit integer which will be used to deduplicate multiple triggers which contain the same dedup-key for a single source
+- `dedup-key`: optional signed 64-bit integer which will be used to deduplicate multiple triggers which contain the same dedup-key for a single source

 When the special redirect is detected, the browser will schedule an attribution report as detailed in [Trigger attribution algorithm](#trigger-attribution-algorithm).